 Jenglot can obtain nutrients from blood without "physically'' drinking it

 Origins of the Jenglot

 Many people believe that the Jenglot was once a human being like us.
 Tradition states that the creature was formerly a hermit who practiced black magic to obtain everlasting life.
 When the hermit finally passed away, the earth refused to accept his body (presumably due to his unacceptable sins), where he remained undecomposed and finally regressed to being the size and stature of what society knows as a Jenglot.
-There are also rumors that put Jenglot as a rare animal species not yet discovered by science—and that the Jenglot is nothing more than a man-made doll.
+There are also rumors that say Jenglot is a rare animal species not yet discovered by science—and that the Jenglot is nothing more than a man-made doll.

 Jenglot was claimed to be found by shamans (medicine men in the old times) after performing magical rituals, though the creature can also mysteriously appear on its own as well.
 Certain sources also claimed that the Jenglot is a demon that can be caught and kept by those with the knowledge of black crafts.

 According to Muhammad Syakir Muhammad Azmi, an Islamic Medicine practitioner from Malaysia, Jenglot can be crafted with basic kinds of stuff.
 The price of the stuff to make Jenglot varies on its availability even though it's not considered as expensive, it is considered dark.

 It is also possible to create a Jenglot using the fetus of a dead animal.
 It is believed that Jenglot, made from these animals, is more "nutritious" and hence more expensive on the market.
 As a man-made "creature," the Jenglot by itself didn't have any powers.
 However, Jenglot derives its powers from the incantations of powerful black magic spells done by experienced shamans.